The Russian

 among the greatest in the world for seasonal

-temperature differentials,
+temperature differentials.

-helping to explain the mud road fiasco which you are
+helps explain the mud road fiasco which you are

 about to witness.
 When it rains in Yakutsk, it pours!

-And the rains turn the road to Yakutsk into
+And the rains turn the Road to Yakutsk into

 a quagmire.